This page gives information about the Alpha Render Element.

-The Alpha Render Element is primarily used as a mask to enable other elements to be placed behind the Beauty composite, such as the.
+The Alpha Render Element is primarily used as a mask to enable other elements to be placed behind the Beauty composite, such as the Background Render Element.
 The Alpha Render Element shown below takes into account the transparency of the glass in the windows, including the frosted glass made semi-transparent by a texture mask in the glass material.
-Render Element

 Beauty composite with no background

 New Beauty composite with the Background Render Element behind the original Beauty composite